quentinprieels/TFE25-462-rnfoc-ofdm/README.md

   module, these files get copied to the installation path's RFNoC package dir (e.g., `/usr/share/uhd/rfnoc/fpga/ofdm`) so the image builder can find all the source files when compiling bitfiles that use multiple OOT modules.

-* `gr-rfnoc_ofdm`: An out-of-tree module for GNU Radio, which depends on this RFNoC out-of-tree module and provides GNU Radio and GNU Radio Companion bindings for using the ofdm block from within GNU Radio.

 * `icores`: Stores full image core files.
 YAML files in this directory get picked up by CMake and get turned into build targets.
 For example, here we